 Thus, we developed ultrasound to penetrate the cell membrane and improve RNA uptake by target cells.
-RNA is mixed with microbubbles in this technique and then injected into the bloodstream.
-During the treatment, ultrasound waves act upon this tissue and cause the microbubbles to oscillate, breaking the cell membrane and allowing RNA molecules to enter the cells.
-First, ultrasound is noninvasive and can be applied in vitro (3), making it a very appealing therapeutic framework.
+In this technique, RNA is mixed with micro bubbles and then injected into the blood-stream.
+During the treatment, ultrasound waves act upon this tissue and cause themicrobubbles to oscillate which can breakthe cell membrane allowing entry of RNAmolecules into the cells.
+First of all, ultrasound is non-invasive and can be applied on both in vitro,(3) which makes it a very appealing therapeutic framework.